 During the last 7 years, the group has carried out beach cleaning and mangrove restoration activities together with national and international volunteers, each year 8 kilometers of coast are patrolled such as Playa Avellanas, Playa Callejones, Playa Negra, Punta Pargos, among others located in the region of Santa Cruz, Guanacaste, districts 27 de Abril and Tamarindo.

-In 2023 GEA became an official association and joined to collaborate with Manglar Center, a scientific research initiative that aims to involve the present generations in research and restoration actions to protect coastal ecosystems, promote knowledge on nature-based solutions through people from all over the world who want to learn and apply their knowledge by participating in experiential workshops on mangroves that store approximately 50% of the carbon dioxide emitted by human activity.
+In 2023 GEA became an official association and joined to collaborate with Manglar Center, an initiative that aims to involve the present generations in research and restoration actions to protect coastal ecosystems, promote knowledge on nature-based solutions through people from all over the world who want to learn and apply their knowledge by participating in experiential workshops on mangroves that store approximately 50% of the carbon dioxide emitted by human activity.
 Likewise, participants have the opportunity to exchange with local students, share their life stories, and learn about the culture of Costa Rica.

 “Manglar Center GEA” offers a complete cultural and scientific immersion in which participants obtain tools to protect coastal ecosystems and valuable data for great scientific, social, and political relevant studies that contribute to humanity’s search for solutions to stop the climate emergency that affects everyone and all the living beings in the planet.